kpatpatt/p8105_final/team_reg_and_proposal.md

-Convenience stores and others alike are known to sell food products high in fats, sugars, and salts.<sup>[7](https://pubmed.ncbi.nlm.nih.gov/22898159/)</sup> The presence of convenience stores has is associated with higher BMI, higher obesity, and increased hypertension.<sup>[8](https://pubmed.ncbi.nlm.nih.gov/16530621/),[9](https://pubmed.ncbi.nlm.nih.gov/17884578/)</sup>
+Convenience stores and others alike are known to sell food products high in fats, sugars, and salts.<sup>[7](https://pubmed.ncbi.nlm.nih.gov/22898159/)</sup> The presence of convenience stores is associated with higher BMI, higher obesity, and increased hypertension.<sup>[8](https://pubmed.ncbi.nlm.nih.gov/16530621/),[9](https://pubmed.ncbi.nlm.nih.gov/17884578/)</sup>
 Residents of color living in rural, low-income neighborhoods have